 For summary information on this grant program, see:

 - Contact Information

-The Green Infrastructure for Coastal Resilience Pilot Grants Program is open to the 78 municipalities located within the Massachusetts coastal zone (see CZM coastal communities for a full list) and certified 501(c)(3) non-profit organizations with vulnerable coastal property that is open and accessible to the public.
+The Green Infrastructure for Coastal Resilience Grant Program is open to the 78 municipalities located within the Massachusetts coastal zone (see CZM coastal communities for a full list) and certified 501(c)(3) non-profit organizations with vulnerable coastal property that is open and accessible to the public.

 Projects must implement one (or more) of the living shoreline techniques below that provide coastal storm damage protection and enhance natural resources.

 - Beach, berm, and dune building, enhancement, or restoration with compatible sediment and native vegetation - Beaches, berms, and dunes provide natural buffers to coastal storm waves, tides, and sea level rise, and serve as critical habitat for wildlife.
 Sediment eroded during large storms typically gets deposited in protective offshore bars that cause waves to break farther away from vulnerable property and infrastructure.
 Deposited sediment then returns to the beach system over the summer season.